ics691E/project2.github.io/index.md

 - Catch the Capsule: Requires precision and timing to catch moving targets.
 - Maze Runner: Focuses on navigation and quick decision-making.
+- Shooting Arena: Focuses on refining the player's aiming and shooting skills.

 Skill Acquisition: Players choose only two fields to enter and gain skills or items that will significantly influence their abilities in the final battle.